 Looking back on this they have definitely achieved this goal.
 Having won the Air New Zealand Eco-Tourism award and the Air New Zealand Kia Orana Spirit award in 2020 it shows the unique company they’ve created which stands out from the rest on this small island.

-As well as the Turtle Sea Scooter Safari they also offer tours such as Shipwreck Sea Scooter Safari and the Lagoon Sea Scooter Discovery.
+As well as the Turtle Sea Scooter Safari they also offer tours such as the Shipwreck Sea Scooter Safari and the Lagoon Sea Scooter Discovery.
 Above the waterline, they also have a nighttime paddle tour on top of paddleboards.

 Why Book A Turtle Safari